 b) Family or spousal H-4’s are usually extended at the same time as the H-1B visa.
 Make sure to submit the H-1B and dependent H-4 applications together in one package.

-c) Although Academic Employment Services monitors extensions, you should keep track of your visa status and take note of when your status will end.
+c) Although Academic Human Resources monitors extensions, you should keep track of your visa status and take note of when your status will end.

 d) Petition extensions should be requested, at minimum, six (6) months before your current status expiration date.
-Below are guidelines for the timing of extension requests, but please consult with Academic Employment Services as soon as you know that your H-1B visa status requires an extension renewal.
-All extension requests must be submitted to Academic Employment Services.
+Below are guidelines for the timing of extension requests, but please consult with Academic Human Resources as soon as you know that your H-1B visa status requires an extension renewal.
+All extension requests must be submitted to Academic Human Resources.

 e) 240-Day Rule – Petition extensions can be submitted to USCIS as early as six (6) months in advance of the extension start date.
 If you file your petition extension before the end date of your current petition, you may continue to work for a period of 240 days while the case is pending.
 The 240-day period commences on the day following the expiration of the previous USCIS approval.
 Once USCIS approves the petition extension, you will receive an I-797 Approval Notice with the new start and end dates.